 November 20, 2018

-Louisiana College often enjoys visits from alumni, parents, community members, and more.
+Louisiana Christian University often enjoys visits from alumni, parents, community members, and more.
 Many visitors will say they sense a fresh wind blowing across the campus.
 But late on Wednesday night Oct.
 31, the wind was fast and furious.

 The EF-2 tornado that churned a diagonal swath across this campus held destructive potential.
 However, no one was hurt because we followed the safety protocols we have developed and practiced.
 And only a few buildings sustained minor damage: roof shingles and broken windows.
 Many beautiful trees did not escape the maelstrom.

 When the sun rose on the Hill in Pineville Thursday morning, the campus looked like a war zone.
 The twister brutally snapped off some trees mid-trunk and cruelly wrenched others into splinters.
 One could hardly walk without stepping on branches and debris that littered the ground.

 The next morning, Missions and Ministries major Brandon Mayo wasted no time in piling up fallen limbs.
 When our security guard jokingly asked Brandon if he were being paid, he laughed.
 “Louisiana Christian University is my home, and this is what I’d be doing if I still lived at home,” he said.
 “I think we should be good stewards and take care of what we have.”